-Subject to specific requirements in State law, the following children are not required to attend public school: (1) any child attending a private school (including a home school) or parochial school, (2) any child who is physically or mentally unable to attend school (including a pregnant student suffering medical complications as certified by her physician), (3) any child lawfully and necessarily employed, (4) any child over 12 and under 14 years of age while in confirmation classes, (5) any child absent because of religious reasons, including to observe a religious holiday, for religious instruction, or because his or her religion forbids secular activity on a particular day(s) or time of day, and (6) any child 16 years of age or older who is employed and is enrolled in a graduation incentives program.
+Subject to specific requirements in State law, the following children are not required to attend public school:

+- 1. any child attending a private school (including a home school) or parochial school, - 2. any child who is physically or mentally unable to attend school (including a pregnant student suffering medical complications as certified by her physician). - 3. any child lawfully and necessarily employed, - 4. any child over 12 and under 14 years of age while in confirmation classes, - 5. any child absent because of religious reasons, including to observe a religious holiday, for religious instruction, or because his or her religion forbids secular activity on a particular day(s) or time of day, and - 6. any child 16 years of age or older who is employed and is enrolled in a graduation incentives program.

-For students who are required to attend school there are two types of absences: excused and unexcused.
-Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS (grades 6-12 only), attend a civic event, or other reason as approved by the building principal.
+For students who are required to attend school, there are two types of absences: excused and unexcused.
+Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, attend a civic event, or other reason as approved by the building principal.
 Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.
+Students are allowed to be excused by parents/guardians up to 8 times for the school year.
+After 8 parent/guardian excuses, a doctor's note will be needed for the student to receive an excused absence.

 Additionally, a student will be excused for up to 5 days in cases where the student's parent/guardian is an active-duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 A student and the student's parent/guardian are responsible for obtaining assignments from the student's teachers prior to any excused absences and for ensuring that such assignments are completed by the student prior to his or her return to school.
+Students are allowed to be excused by parents/guardians up to 8 times for the school year.
+After 8 parent/guardian excuses, a doctor's note will be needed for the student to receive an excused absence.

-Students who are excused from school will be given a reasonable timeframe to make up missed homework and classwork assignments.
+Students who are excused from school will be given one day per day of absence to make up missed homework and classwork assignments.

 All other absences are considered unexcused.
-Pre-arranged excused absences must be approved by the building principal.
+Pre-arranged absences must be approved by the building principal.